cocode/TrekBot/README.md

 there yet - but they are close.
 TrekBot and BasicTestSuite are part of the plan to verify full compatibility.

-TrekBasic and TrekBasicJ are also compilers, and the compatibility targets are the same for the compiled versions.
-A compiler for BasicRS is planned.

 ## Running TrekBot

 ### To run with coverage: